TomoriNow/PBP_Assignment2/README.md

 # PBP_Inventory | Assignment 6

+The following link will redirect you to the Website: [Click Me!](https://muhammad-sean-tugas.pbp.cs.ui.ac.id)

 ## Explain the difference between asynchronous programming and synchronous programming.
 Asychnronous programming is a method of programming that utilizes non-blocking architechture so that the execution of a task does not depend on a another task in the program.
 This means that tasks can run simultaneously.
 Asynchronous programming has characterisitcs such as multi-thread (which means operations or programs can run in parallel), non-blocking (which means it has the ability to send multiple requests to a server), and also has the ability to increase the throughput of the program since it has multiple (parallel) operations that run at the same time.
 For example, in a client-server architechture asynchronus program can make a request to the server and continue working while waiting a response from the server which is more efficient.